shaneknows/shaneknows.github.io/_posts/2017-5-8-ReactUnityGithubPages.md

 ```bash
 create-react-app <name of project>
 ```
-This should take a little bit of time but by the time is finishes you will have a working react app you can toy around with.
+This should take a little bit of time but by the time it finishes you will have a working react app you can toy around with.
 Make sure you switch to the working directory you just created and you can run the app
 ```bash
 cd <your project name>
 npm start